erigones/esdc-docs/user-guide/install/before.rst

 *Danube Cloud* utilizes a concept of virtual networks.
 A virtual network is a logically separated subnet that allows virtual machines to connect to the external networks (e.g. internet) or to communicate internally within the *Danube Cloud* data center.

 There is one special virtual network called *admin* that is used for internal purposes.
-During the installation of the first compute node, you will be asked for information about this network.
+During the installation of the compute node, you will be asked for information about this network.
 The *admin* network requires access to the internet.
-It should be a full /24 subnet (256 IP addresses) at least and cannot be smaller than a /26 subnet (64 IP addresses).
+It should be a full /24 subnet (256 IP addresses) and cannot be smaller than a /26 subnet (64 IP addresses).

-Using of VLAN tags for virtual networks is recommended as it ensures virtual networks separation.
-You can either use a separate physical interface (:ref:`or interfaces aggregated with LACP<network_aggregation>`) for the *admin* network and the rest of physical interface(s) for other virtual networks, or you can :ref:`aggregate<network_aggregation>` all physical interfaces together, setup a native (untagged) VLAN as a *admin* virtual network and forward all other networks as trunk VLAN to the physical *Danube Cloud* nodes (recommended).
+Using of VLANs for virtual networks is recommended as it ensures virtual networks separation.
+You can either use a separate physical interface (:ref:`or interfaces aggregated with LACP<network_aggregation>`) for the *admin* network, or you can use VLANs to separate the networks on the same physical link.
+This also allows you to create a lot more virtual networks in the *Danube Cloud* installation.

 .. seealso:: For more information on how to setup virtual networks and their connection to the physical interfaces please see a :ref:`separate chapter about networking <network_interface>`